lykmapipo/Python-Spark-Log-Analysis/README.md

 Python scripts to process, and analyze log files using PySpark.

-> 👋 This repository's maintainer is available to hire for Python/PySpark consulting projects.
+> 👋 This repository's maintainer is available to hire for Python/PySpark/Spark NLP consulting projects.
 To get a cost estimate, send email to lallyelias87@gmail.com (for projects of any size or complexity).

 ## Requirements